aarushsonker/CPS-MOD/README.md

 Compatibility: The Click Modifier is designed to work smoothly with Minecraft 1.8.9 but can be used with other clicking games as well.
 Customization: You can always change the CPS and hotkey settings as needed by reopening the program and following steps 2 and 3.
 Safety: Make sure to use the Click Modifier responsibly.
 Overusing automated clicking tools can sometimes violate the terms of service of certain games.
-By following these steps, you can effectively use the Whiskey Rise Click Modifier to enhance your gameplay experience
+By following these steps, you can effectively use the Kotetsu Labs Click Modifier to enhance your gameplay experience